mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

    />
   ```

-- The Date Range Picker also have a new `fieldSeparator` component slot and component props slot to customize only this part of the UI:
+- The Date Range Picker also have a new `fieldSeparator` component slot and component slots props to customize only this part of the UI:

   ```diff
    <DateRangePicker